Jeff Berwick

 Jeffrey David Berwick (born November 24, 1970) is a Canadian-Dominican entrepreneur, libertarian and anarcho-capitalist activist.

+Berwick founded Stockhouse.com in 1994.
+In the late 1990s, the company expanded into eight countries and had 250 employees and a market cap of $240 million, during the tech bubble.
+He sold the company in 2002 for an 'undisclosed' amount.

-Berwick founded Stockhouse, a penny stock promotion and marketing site, which he later sold.
-He later was an investor in bitcoin, appearing publicly on Fox News and other mainstream press outlets to discuss the digital currency.
+Berwick later was an investor in bitcoin, appearing publicly on Fox News and other mainstream press outlets to discuss the digital currency.
 He also appeared on Bloomberg to discuss Bitcoin.
+In 2013, Berwick launched the world's first Bitcoin ATM in Cyprus.

 In 2016, Berwick acquired Dominican Republic citizenship.

 Career

 In 2009, he founded The Dollar Vigilante, an anarcho-capitalist blog focusing on gold, silver, mining stocks, Bitcoin and offshore banking.

 Berwick was host of Anarchast, an interview-style anarcho-capitalist podcast founded in 2012.

 In 2013, Berwick announced his plans to co-found the world's first bitcoin ATM in Cyprus.
 Business Insider called the plans "bogus" and "almost certainly nonsense."

 In 2013, Berwick promoted Galt's Gulch Chile project, a libertarian enclave in the Curacaví region of Chile that did not come to fruition as envisioned.
 He was also part of an attempt to start a free-trade zone in Honduras.

 In 2015, Berwick started Anarchapulco, an annual anarcho-capitalist conference held in Acapulco, Mexico.